-Notice: Only use a vehicle that has a 12-volt system with a negative ground for jump starting.
 If the other vehicle does not have a 12-volt system with a negative ground, both vehicles can be damaged.
+Only use a vehicle that has a 12-volt system with a negative ground for jump starting.

-Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles are not touching each other.
-If they are, it could cause a ground connection you do not want.
-You would not be able to start your vehicle, and the bad grounding could damage the electrical systems.
-To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
+- 2. Position the two vehicles so that they are not touching. - To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
+Put an automatic transmission in P (Park) or a manual transmission in Neutral before setting the parking brake. - Set the parking brake firmly on both vehicles.
 Put an automatic transmission in P (Park) or a manual transmission in Neutral before setting the parking brake.

-Notice: If any accessories are left on or plugged in during the jump starting procedure, they could be damaged.
+If any accessories are left on or plugged in during the jump starting procedure, they could be damaged.
 The repairs would not be covered by the vehicle warranty.
-Whenever possible, turn off or unplug all accessories on either vehicle when jump starting the vehicle.
+Whenever possible, turn off or unplug all accessories on either vehicle when jump starting.